aholachek/react-flip-toolkit/README.md

 ## Scale transitions made eas(ier)

-Some other FLIP libraries just allow you to animate position changes, but things get a lot more interesting once you can animate scale changes as well (check out the demos at the top of the README to see what scale animations bring to the table).
+Some other FLIP libraries just allow you to animate position changes, but things get a lot more interesting once you can animate scale changes as well [check out the demos](#demos) to see what scale animations bring to the table).
 The problem with scale animations has to do with children -- if you scale a div up 2x, you will warp any children it has by scaling them up too, creating a weird-looking animation.
 That's why this library allows you to wrap the child with a `Flipped` component that has an `inverseFlipId` to counteract the transforms of the parent:

 ```js